Elizabeth Bruenig

-Elizabeth Bruenig (born December 6, 1990) is an American journalist working as an opinion writer for The Atlantic since 2021.
+Elizabeth Stoker Bruenig (born Elizabeth Hope Stoker, December 6, 1990) is an American journalist working as an opinion writer for The Atlantic since 2021.
 She previously worked as a staff writer for The New Republic (2015), an opinion writer and editor for The Washington Post (2016–2020), and as an opinion writer for The New York Times (2020–2021).
 Bruenig has written about ethics, politics, theology, morality, economics, gender, family, class, and faith.
 She was a finalist for the Pulitzer Prize for Feature Writing in 2019 and in 2023.
 In 2023, she published her first book, On Human Slaughter: Evil, Justice, Mercy, a collection of her reporting on the death penalty.

 Early life and education

-Bruenig was born in Arlington, Texas.
+Elizabeth Stoker was born on December 6, 1990, in Arlington, Texas.
 She attended Martin High School.
 She graduated from Brandeis University in 2013 with a Bachelor of Arts degree with a double major in English and sociology and a minor in Near Eastern and Judaic studies.
-As a recipient of the Marshall Scholarship, Bruenig studied at Jesus College at the University of Cambridge on a Marshall Scholarship, where she earned a Master of Philosophy degree in Christian theology, under the supervision of John Hughes.
+Bruenig studied at Jesus College at the University of Cambridge on a Marshall Scholarship, where she earned a Master of Philosophy degree in Christian theology, under the supervision of John Hughes.
 She was named a 2014–2015 Presidential Fellow at Brown University, where she was a doctoral student in religious studies, politics, and philosophy.
 In 2015, Bruenig left Brown University without a degree when she was offered a fulltime writing position at The New Republic.